 Check or Calculate the Value of a Savings Bond Online

+For example, a series EE bond that has a face value of $50 can be bought for $25.
+It will reach full face value after 20 years and will stop earning interest after 30 years.
 This type of bond must be owned for at least one year before it can be redeemed and has to be owned for at least five years to be redeemed without any penalty.
-The penalties are usually small, but if you want to get your full money’s worth then you need to make sure you hold the bond for 5 years.
+The penalties are usually small, but if you want to get your full money’s worth, you need to make sure you hold the bond for five years.

 Calculating the Value of Savings Bonds

 To calculate the value of your savings bonds, you’ll need to know it's type, denomination, serial number, and issue date.
 Once you have this information, you can use a savings bond calculator to find out how much your bond is worth right now.
 The primary site to do this is treasurydirect.gov, which is run by the government.
 Along with the calculator, you can find detailed instructions on finding out your bond's future value, how to build and save an inventory of bonds (if you have more than one), and how to find the interest to report to the IRS—which you can do as you go or when the bonds mature.